PRESSKIT DE MEELFABRIEK

 HISTORY

 The oldest remaining structures date back to 1894 and 1907, designed by the Leiden-based architect W.C.
 Mulder.
 Notably, the 1907 silo building is one of the earliest large-scale reinforced concrete structures in the Netherlands.
-Between 1937 and 1947, architect Buurman designed additional buildings, including a millhouse, storage warehouse, grain cleaning building, two silo buildings, a service residence, and an office-laboratory.
+Between 1937 and 1947, architect Buurman designed additional buildings, including a milling building, storage warehouse, grain cleaning building, two silo buildings, a service residence and an office-laboratory.
 In 1948, M.P.
 Schutte joined the architecture firm of Mulder and Buurman, overseeing modifications and expansions during the 1950s.

 TRANSFORMATION AND NEW CONSTRUCTION